Bloom Burton

 Post in 2016

-Noden Pharma is a global specialty pharmaceutical company that is focused on acquiring prescription medicines across a range of therapeutic areas.
-Noden Pharma DAC holds exclusive worldwide rights to manufacture, market and sell Tekturna® and Tekturna HCT® (or Rasilez® and Rasilez HTC® outside of the United States), which contain aliskiren, a direct renin inhibitor, for the treatment of hypertension.
+Noden Pharma is a global specialty pharmaceutical company dedicated to acquiring and providing prescription medicines across various therapeutic areas.
+The company holds exclusive worldwide rights to manufacture, market, and sell Tekturna and Tekturna HCT, which contain aliskiren, a direct renin inhibitor used for the treatment of hypertension.
+Noden Pharma aims to enhance the lives of patients by offering effective medical solutions in international markets.

 Knight Therapeutics